Luke burst into the viewing room.

 ‘That’s not up to me, Jacqui…’ Luke said.
 ‘But if he is found guilty…’ he paused before delivering his thoughts.
 ‘Well…he’ll probably live the rest of his days in an nine by six cell.’

 With that Jacqui broke down sobbing uncontrollably.
 Her reaction was as though she had just been told her husband was dead.
 For all intents and purposes, he may as well have been.
-His life was effectively over, or at least, his quality of life was.

 On the drive back to the station Luke felt nothing for Ryan Herbert.
 He was a cold-hearted killer who calculatingly lured an unsuspecting man to a remote location and executed him with a single shot to the head.
 Nothing could justify those abhorrent actions, not even the fact the victim was having an affair with his wife.